 Owing to the fact that we are all different and unique human beings what mourning the breakup of a marriage looks like to one person going through it can be vastly different to another.
 However, there are some characteristic stages or emotions that individuals or the couple who are divorcing or separating will go through.

-Dr Elizabeth Kubler Ross a psychiatrist who pioneered the stages of grieving on death and dying developed 5 stages of grief responses that she held people who are mourning go through.
-However as mentioned the breakup of a marriage is second to a death of a loved one and is a huge loss that is a trauma and will result in powerful emotional responses being evoked.
+Dr Elizabeth Kubler Ross a psychiatrist who pioneered the stages of grieving on death and dying developed five stages of grief responses that she held people who are mourning go through.

 THE STAGES OF GRIEF IN A MARRIAGE BREAKDOWN